hmc-cs-dzhang/language-design/language-design.md

 end tell
 [/applescript]
 ```

 This code shows that AppleScript went further than replacing vocabulary and
 syntax--they tried to have the language's grammar mimic natural language.
 As
-you can see, Quorum's use of `=` suggests the intent but is clearly a machine
+you can see, Quorum's use of `=` suggests the intent but is clearly not English.
-instruction.
-On the other hand, `set x to y` changes the grammar to something
+On the other hand, `set x to y` changes the grammar to something confusingly
-confusingly close to natural language, raising the issues that Tim Cook found.
+close to natural language, raising the issues that Tim Cook found.

 Some downsides of AppleScript's approach are that their extensive use of English
 suggest that the language supports other natural language features as well.
 For
 example, in English, there are often many different, and equally correct, ways
 of saying the same thing.
 However, this quality would not be desirable for a
-programming language: according to the Zen of Python, "there should be one, and
+programming language: according to the Zen of Python, "There should be one, and
 preferably only one obvious way to do it".

-For these reasons, we would more closely follow Quorum's model of
+For these reasons, we would more closely follow Quorum's model of incorporating
-incorporating natural language into the vocabulary but not the grammar.
-That
+natural language into the vocabulary but not the grammar.
+That way, readers
-way, readers could get an idea of what the vocabulary intended, but would not be
+could get an idea of what the vocabulary intended, but would not be in the
-in the mindset of writing ambiguous natural language.
-In addition, we would
+mindset of writing ambiguous natural language.
+In addition, we would include
-include only a small set of vocabulary so that the user could easily keep
+only a small set of vocabulary so that the user could easily keep track of all
-track of all the keywords.
-Also, we would view concision as an important factor
+the keywords.
+Also, we would view concision as an important factor for
-for determining a language's vocabulary.
-A coder is only a novice for a short
+determining a language's vocabulary.
+A coder is only a novice for a short time,
-time, and once they are comfortable with a language's word set then the English
+and once they are comfortable with a language's word set then the English
 meaning is less important.
 The word `REPEAT` might be slightly more evocative
 than the word `for` but after a few minutes, they would be synonymous.
 Moreover, if I were writing thousands of lines of code, I would rather type
 `for` to save the time and space.
 In conclusion, a limited use of natural
 language certainly has its value in creating readable code, but too much natural